Repetitive Transcranial Magnetic Stimulation (rTMS)

 Follow up appointments for rTMS

 We are now booking follow up appointments for patients receiving rTMS treatment for depression and anxiety with Dr. Vila-Rodriguez.
 Follow-up appointments will be held in a group medical visit (GMV) fomat.
 This involves other patients being present during the appointment who are undergoing the same treatment.
 It is an opportunity to hear other patients' experiences and gain further knowledge about the treatment.
 Dr. Vila-Rodriguez will follow up with each patient during the visit and address questions and concerns.
-The GMVs will be held alternating Tuesdays starting August 23rd from 10am to 11am.
+The GMVs will be held alternating Tuesdays from 10am-11am.

 If you are interested in a follow up appointment regarding your rTMS treatment with Dr. Vila-Rodriguez, please call us at 604-873-0103 to book your appointment.